viters/docs/cookbooks/template_shell.md

 2. Do E
 3. Do F

 If there's a part 3, write it!
-If not, we're done!
+If not, you're done!

 ## Final Tips